Notificare/notificare-push-lib/MIGRATION.md

 This version also includes 2 new objects in the Notificare.plist under OPTIONS.
 We've added the possibility to configure notification's UI for Light/Dark mode.
 When present, in iOS 13, we will use those instead to apply UI styles.
 If not present, we will keep using the default properties as in previous versions.

 This version also support the latest frameworks changes in iOS SDK and therefore the MobileCoreServices.framework as been replaced by CoreServices.framework.
+Additionally, CoreMedia.framework was also added.

 ## From 1.x.x to 2.0.0